PoisotLab/ms_straight_lines/manuscript.md

 By the deMoivre-Laplace theorem, a binomial distribution may be approximated with a normal distribution.
 This allows us to convert an observed number of links directly into a z-score, without resorting to null distributions derived from samples

+Finally, a regularized value of connectance can be obtained for every site, directly from the parameters estimated in #eq:betab:

+$$ \widetilde{Co_i} = \frac{L_i + \phi p}{S^2 + \phi}\, , $$

+This partially pools the observed connectance towards the population average, $p$.
+The strength of this pooling is controlled by $\phi$.
+This could be useful when estimating the connectance for very small webs, and as another means to measure the "departure" of a community from an expectation.

 ## Only very-large food webs obey a power law